barryclark/jekyll-now/README.md

 Next up: A Jekyll based portfolio site theme to showcase projects and content.

 If you'd like me to let you know when I release a new theme, just [drop me your email for updates](http://getresponse.com).

-## Alternative Jekyll starting points

-This wasn't what you were looking for?
-Here are some other Jekyll starting points that might hit the spot:

-- [Left by Zach Holman](https://github.com/holman/left) - Jekyll theme with a sidebar
-- [Hazelnut by Mig Reyes](https://github.com/migreyes/hazelnut) - Includes sweet Pow workflows
-- [Octopress by Brandon Mathis](https://github.com/imathis/octopress) - Another established starting point with lots of options
-- [mojombo.github.io by Tom Preston-Werner](https://github.com/mojombo/mojombo.github.io) - TPW's original Jekyll theme